Dynamical-Systems-Laboratory/UnityFishApp/README.md

 - Game Version 1.0: This version was used in the experiments.
   [Play Version 1.0](https://play.unity.com/mg/other/fish-sim-test)
   Password: DSL2021.
-This version is an update of the previous one but it was not used on the experiments

  - Game Version 2.0: [Play Version 2.0](https://play.unity.com/mg/other/fish-game-revisited)
-  Password: DSL2022
+  Password: DSL2022.
+This version is an update of the previous one but it was not used on the experiments

 ## Slides
 Below the links to the slides used in the experiment
-- [Slides_Version_1.pdf](https://github.com/Dynamical-Systems-Laboratory/UnityFishApp/files/8137030/Slides_Version_1.pdf) This is the first version which was used in the experiments
+- [Slides_Version_1.pdf](https://github.com/Dynamical-Systems-Laboratory/UnityFishApp/files/8137030/Slides_Version_1.pdf) This version was used in the experiments.
 - [Slides_Version_2.pdf](https://github.com/Dynamical-Systems-Laboratory/UnityFishApp/files/8137031/Slides_Version_2.pdf) This is a revised version of the previous slides but it was not used in the experiments.

 ## Data set